canonical/ubuntu.com/templates/kubernetes/docs/audit-logging.md

 ## Audit webhook backend configuration

 The audit webhook backend sends audit events to a remote API, which is assumed to be the same API that the kube-apiserver exposes.
-This backend is disabled by default in **CDK**, and is configurable on the kubernetes-master charm via the `audit-webhook-config` option.
+This backend is disabled by default in **Charmed Kubernetes**, and is configurable on the kubernetes-master charm via the `audit-webhook-config` option.

 To view the current audit webhook configuration: